Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Result

-The disks at their formation is geometrically thin because of the lower pressure inside the disk than the ram pressure of the infalling matter~\citep{Sekiguchi2011}.
-The disks then become geometrically thick when the pressure in the outer part of the disk and ram pressures of the infalling matter become comparable.
-The vertical expansion of the disk occurs at $t_\mathrm{pb}\approx 3.0$, 10, 13, and 21\,s for models \texttt{T20}, \texttt{AD20x2}, \texttt{AD09x1}, and \texttt{AD20x1}, respectively (see panel (b) of Fig.~\ref{fig:snapshotsT20} and panels (a), (d), and (g) of Fig.~\ref{fig:snapshots-other}).
+The disks at their formation are geometrically thin because of the lower pressure inside the disk than the ram pressure of the infalling matter~\citep{Sekiguchi2011}.
+The disks then become geometrically thick when the pressure in the outer part of the disk and ram pressure of the infalling matter become comparable.
+The vertical expansion of the disk occurs at $t_\mathrm{pb}\approx 13$, 21, and 10\,s for models \texttt{AD09x1}, \texttt{AD20x1}, and \texttt{AD20x2}, respectively (see panel (b) of Fig.~\ref{fig:snapshotsAD20x1} and panels (a) and (d) of Fig.~\ref{fig:snapshots-other}).
 In the presence of the viscosity, the disk expansion occurs at time slightly later than that in the corresponding non-viscous model.
 The reason for this is that the viscous angular momentum transport accelerates the accretion of the disk matter onto the black hole and the increase of the pressure in the disk is delayed.

-After the vertical expansion of the disk, a shock surface between the disk and infalling matter expands.
-This enhances the dissipation of the kinetic energy of the infalling matter at the shock more efficiently.
+After the vertical expansion of the disk, a shock surface between the disk and infalling matter expands (see, e.g., panel (b) of Fig.~\ref{fig:snapshotsAD20x1}).
+The geometrical cross section of the shock surface becomes large, which enhances the dissipation of the kinetic energy of the infalling matter at the shock more efficiently \citep{Sekiguchi2011}.
 As a consequence, the neutrino luminosity increases during this phase.
-Indeed, the neutrino luminosity depends on the mass infall rate (see Fig.~\ref{fig:disk}), and for rapidly rotating models \texttt{T20} and \texttt{AD20x2}, it is higher because the mass accretion rate is higher.
+The neutrino luminosity depends on the rate of mass supply to the disk (see Fig.~\ref{fig:disk}).
+For a rapidly rotating model \texttt{AD20x2}, the neutrino luminosity is higher because the mass-infall rate is higher.

-After the onset of the vertical disk expansion, rapidly rotating models \texttt{T20} and \texttt{AD20x2}, and other models \texttt{AD09x1} and \texttt{AD20x1} show different evolution process in terms of mass infall rate and neutrino cooling efficiency.
-We describe the evolution processes in the following subsections seperately.
+After the vertical disk expansion, the models with the original rotational profiles \texttt{AD09x1} and \texttt{AD20x1}, and a rapidly rotating model \texttt{AD20x2} show different evolution process in terms of mass infall rate and neutrino cooling efficiency.
+We describe the evolution processes in the following subsections separately.